FAQs

 Article by John Miller & Erin Runge

-Acupressure uses sustained pressure points to support muscle relaxation and pain management.
+Acupressure uses firm pressure to ease muscle tension.

 • neck and upper back tension